NotARoomba/SimpleFlightController/GUIDE.md

 #### Active Low

 **Active low** means the pin is "active" (doing its job) when the voltage is LOW (0V or close to ground), not when it's HIGH (3.3V or 5V).
-Think of it like a backwards switch - when you pull the pin to ground, that's when it triggers the function.
+Think of it like a backwards switch—when you pull the pin to ground, that's when it triggers the function.
 Many reset pins work this way: pull the reset pin low to reset the chip, let it go high to run normally.

 #### Open Drain

 **Open drain** is a type of output that can only pull a pin down to 0V (LOW), but cannot push it up to 3.3V (HIGH).
-Think of it like a one-way switch - it can only connect the wire to ground, not to power.
+Think of it like a one-way switch—it can only connect the wire to ground, not to power.
 When the switch is "off", the wire is left floating with no connection.
-This is why open drain pins need a "pull-up resistor" - a resistor that connects the wire to 3.3V and keeps it HIGH when nothing is pulling it down.
+This is why open drain pins need a "pull-up resistor"—a resistor that connects the wire to 3.3V and keeps it HIGH when nothing is pulling it down.
 Multiple chips can share the same wire this way without interfering with each other.

 ### Communication Protocols